-- Make provision for approximately 275 dwellings with an indicative net density of 35 dwellings per hectare; - Respond positively to, and respect, the topography of the site and the site's prominent position overlooking Alton.
+- Make provision for approximately 275 dwellings with an indicative net density of 35 dwellings per hectare; - Be delivered in accordance with a phasing plan and master plan to be agreed by the Local Planning Authority as part of any planning application; - Respond positively to, and respect, the topography of the site and the site's prominent position overlooking Alton.
 In particular, development on what is one of the highest points of the surrounding area should seek to maintain the concealed setting of Alton within the local landscape.
 This should be done by leaving the northern boundary portion of the site undeveloped and locating new residential development within the natural bowl created by the lower slopes of the site; - Provide a scheme of landscaping that will soften the appearance of the development from both the surrounding area as well as longer views from the south.
-This will include a belt of substantial planting along the northern fringe of the site; - Provide links into and out of the site to allow safe pedestrian and cycle access to nearby shops and services;
+This will include a belt of substantial planting along the northern fringe of the site; - Protect and retain the existing mature trees and hedgerows covered by Tree Preservation Orders (TPOs) on or adjacent to the site; - Include a new scheme of vehicular access into and out of the site from Gilbert White Way, as well as off-site improvements to Anstey Lane and the junction of Anstey Lane with Anstey Road, with a potential requirement for further off-site contributions towards the creation of greater highways capacity within the town.
+Any application will also include measures to increase the access afforded to residents to existing or future public transport services; - Satisfactorily address concerns relating to traffic movement on Upper Anstey Lane either through road closure or the restriction of future use by motor vehicles; - Provide links into and out of the site to allow safe pedestrian and cycle access to nearby shops and services; and - Ensure adequate drainage and flood management provision as well as sewerage infrastructure and capacity is in place and available locally prior to the first occupancy of any new units on site.